stuebersystems/sherlock.console/README.md

 ### Documentation

-You can find documentation of all commands here [here](http://doc.stueber.de/sherlock/v3/console.html#console)
+You can find documentation of all commands [here](http://doc.stueber.de/sherlock/v3/console.html#console)

 ### Feedback

-If you have any questions please write us at cfs (at) stueber.de.
+If you have any questions please write us at cfs(at)stueber.de.